perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

     app->run;
 ```
 Then we can run `docker build -t myapp:latest .` to rebuild the app and
-`docker-compse up` and it'll start up the app.
+`docker-compose up` and it'll start up the app.
 This is great but we can't
 really do much with this.
 So now we start laying in the shopify specific routes
-(Part 4 in the the Shopify tutorial).
+(Part 4 in the Shopify tutorial).

 We should export the API key and API secret you got from Shopify into the
 environment.
 In a bash shell I do the following: